desihub/desitemplate/doc/index.rst

 =========================================
-Welcome to desiTemplates's documentation!
+Welcome to desitemplates's documentation!
 =========================================

 Introduction
 ============

-This is the documentation for desiTemplate.
+This is the documentation for desitemplate.

 Contents
 ========